xpepermint/qos/README.md

 ### Schedule

 To schedule a job at particular time in the future we need to use the `Schedule` class. `Schedule` is an extended `Queue` class.
 It accepts the same attributes and has pretty much the same logic.
-The only difference is that we need to provide some additional information for the `enqueue` command.
+The only difference is that we need to provide some additional information for the `enqueue` and `dequeue` commands.

-Let's open our `./index.js` file which we defined earlier and define our scheduler queue.
+Let's open our `./index.js` file which we defined earlier and add our scheduler queue.

 ```js
 const schedule = new qos.Schedule(redis, 'myschedule'); // same options apply